Ensuring Strong Fiscal Responsibility

-In March 2019 Supervisor Andersen voted against a 15% pay raise for the Board of Supervisors which is tied to the salary of Superior Court Judges.
+In March 2019 Supervisor Andersen again voted against a 15% pay raise for the Board of Supervisors which is also tied to the salary of Superior Court Judges.
 She rejected the pay raise, executing a waiver for all but a 4% raise, the same raise given to most County employees.

 As a Board Member of the Contra Costa County Employee’s Retirement Association (CCCERA) she has made decisions to ensure that CCCERA is appropriately funded and pension abuses are stopped.
 When she joined the Board of Supervisors in 2012 CCCERA was only 68% funded.
 Today it is 89% funded.

 Keeping our Communities Safe

 Providing Law Enforcement with the Tools They Need

 Ensuring the safety of our communities is paramount.
 Providing law enforcement with the tools and funding they need to keep our cities and unincorporated communities safe is critical.

 As a former Deputy Prosecuting Attorney in Honolulu, Supervisor Andersen believes that the County must continue to provide the resources needed so that criminals will be prosecuted and victims protected.

 Supervisor Andersen also recognizes that racial disparities exist in our Contra Costa County justice system.
 There are a disproportionate number of people of color prosecuted and incarcerated, and far fewer sitting on our juries.
 She strongly supported the formation of the County’s Racial Justice Task Force and the implementation of its recommendations.
 More information about the task force and its recommendations can be found here.